 The earliest and most evident sign of cerebellar abiotrophy is ataxia—especially affecting the hind limbs, leading to unsteady, wobbling movement.
 Additional symptoms include:

-A diagnosis starts with a detailed neurologic exam by a licensed veterinarian, backed by a review of the dog’s health history.
-The vet will perform various tests to eliminate other conditions, including:
+A diagnosis starts with a detailed neurologic exam by a licensed veterinarian, backed by a review of the dog's health history.
+The vet will perform various tests to eliminate other conditions, including comprehensive blood work and cerebrospinal fluid (CSF) analysis to rule out infections like distemper or Lyme disease.

 There is no cure or effective treatment available for cerebellar abiotrophy at this time.
 The disease is progressive and may significantly affect quality of life.

 For dogs showing severe symptoms, humane euthanasia could be the kindest choice to avoid suffering.
-However, dogs with milder signs may enjoy comfortable, fulfilling lives with proper care such as:
+However, dogs with milder signs may enjoy comfortable, fulfilling lives with proper care such as regular veterinary visits, creating a safe and supportive home, and gentle handling with patience.

-Physical therapy and rehabilitation strategies are increasingly used here in the U.S. to assist affected dogs in maintaining mobility for as long as possible.
+Physical therapy and rehabilitation strategies are increasingly used in the U.S. to assist affected dogs in maintaining mobility for as long as possible.
+Preventing cerebellar abiotrophy relies heavily on responsible breeding practices and genetic testing.